DesperC/Awesome-Splatoon3-Hacking/README.md

 ![image](https://github.com/DesperC/Awesome-Splatoon3-Hacking/assets/121410727/3ae70e5c-5905-411b-b252-b177e49fec57)

 Again, this will do all the replacing automatically even if you already have other mods in there.
+It wont overwrite anything unless you have another range blaster mod installed

 Now just eject the SD card, put it into your switch, and launch into Atmosphere CFW again.
 Refer to [this guide](https://rentry.org/EristaEmuNAND#step-4) if you forgot how to do that